QTechTheory/VQD/README.md

 5. Superconducting qubits.

 Each type of quantum device is unique and is based on or inspired by actual devices.
-For more in-depth information on the architecture and error models of each quantum device, refer to our [**paper**](https://arxiv.org/abs/2306.07342).
+For more in-depth information on the architecture and used error models, refer to our [**paper**](https://arxiv.org/abs/2306.07342).

 ## Quickstart